 DLNR NEWS RELEASE: Waikiki-Diamond Head shoreline fisheries management area opens to one-year fishing starting Jan.
-1, 2016Posted on Dec 18, 2015 in Latest News, Newsroom, Press Releases
+1, 2016Posted on Dec 18, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — The Department of Land and Natural Resources (DLNR) announces the opening of the Waikiki-Diamond Head Shoreline Fisheries Management Area, O‘ahu, to fishing for one year beginning Friday, Jan.
 1, 2016, and ending Saturday, Dec.31, 2016.